-But what’s even worse is that they can carry a host of diseases that they can pass along to your pets (and you) if they’re allowed to stay attached for too long!
+I mean, besides the fact that they are really gross (especially if engorged with blood), they can carry a host of diseases (e.g., Lyme disease, ehrlichiosis, tularemia, Rocky Mountain Spotted Fever) that they can pass along to your pets (and you) if they’re allowed to stay attached.

 I’m going to outline the process below, as well as provide some handy tools and tips to help you even further.

 How to Find Ticks on Your Pets

 Before you can remove a tick, you need to know where they like to hang out on your pet’s body.
 Ticks tend to like to hide in warm, moist areas.
 The ‘common’ locations to find ticks on your pet include:

 - Between the digits (toes) of any paw

 While the above are the more common locations for ticks, they can be anywhere on the body.
 Therefore, it is important to gently feel, with light pressure, ALL OVER your pet’s body for any small bumps.